MAC-AutoML/SpecEyes/README.md

   <a href="#citation">Citation</a>
 </p>

 SpecEyes is a speculative perception and planning framework for agentic multimodal LLMs.
-It uses a lightweight vision-language model to quickly assess a visual input and question, then applies answer separability gating to either accept the fast answer or defer to a more powerful large model with tool usage.
-This approach significantly reduces latency and computation in complex multimodal reasoning while maintaining strong accuracy.
-This repository includes evaluation code, judge scripts, confidence analysis, and result aggregation tools for SpecEyes.
+It uses a lightweight vision-language model to quickly screen visual inputs and questions, then applies answer separability gating to either return the fast answer or defer to a stronger tool-using model.
+This repository provides evaluation code, judge scripts, confidence analysis, and result aggregation tools for SpecEyes.

 <a id="Highlights"></a>